tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 > logging
       sst console commands will be logged to sst-console.out
 ```
-Find the loss layer and it's optimizer subcomponent.
+Find the loss layer and its optimizer subcomponent.
 Use the arrow and tab keys to speed up command entry.
 Also use '!' commands to retrieve commands from history.
 ```
 > ls
       batch_controller/ (SST::NeuralNet::NNBatchController)